arjunsatarkar/hitomezashi/README.md

 # Hitomezashi

-Library and CLI app to generate hitomezashi patterns like the following:
+Library, CLI and web app to generate hitomezashi patterns.
+These are an example of visually complex and structured patterns arising from simple rules.

+Here is an example of such a pattern:

 <img src="https://raw.githubusercontent.com/untir-l/hitomezashi/main/sample.png" alt="sample hitomezashi pattern" width="500" height="500">

-Inspired by [Numberphile's video](https://www.youtube.com/watch?v=JbfhzlMk2eY) on hitomezashi stitch patterns.

-Written in C11 with SDL2.
-Code style: whatever clang-format outputs.

-Licensed under GPLv2 (see `LICENSE` file for full text).
-This project's source code is copyright © 2022-present Arjun Satarkar, except code contributed by others who retain their copyright.
+## What is the pattern?

+Consider a series of dashed lines, with alternating dashes and spaces of equal length.
+Let some number of these dashed lines emanate from the X axis, and some from the Y axis.

+Now, assign a binary number to each of the lines on each axis.
+If the number is 0, let the first part of the line that is touching the axis be a dash, and the second a space.
+If it is 1, offset the dashed line by one part so it begins with a space, followed by a dash.

+The result is a hitomezashi pattern.

+For video explanation and to see one drawn to paper, check out [the video that inspired this project](https://www.youtube.com/watch?v=JbfhzlMk2eY).

+Hitomezashi patterns originated in Japan as a form of stitching.
+Thinking about the patterns as stitching helps explain the presence of what we approximate as dashed lines.

-## Usage
+## Building and usage

 ### libhitomezashi

 This is in the `lib/` directory.
 For example usage, see the Hitomezashi CLI source (all the relevant code is in `main()`; most everything outside that is cumbersome argument parsing).

-Running `make` in the project root will build this as `libhitomezashi.a`.
+libhitomezashi can be compiled to WebAssembly for use on the web.

+To build, run `CC=gcc make libhitomezashi.a`.

 ### Hitomezashi CLI

 This is in the `cli/` directory.
-It is built by default when `make` is invoked in the project root.
 Run `./hitomezashi_cli -h` for usage info.

-The output of the CLI app is a BMP image; you can convert it to something nicer like a PNG with FFmpeg or similar.
+The output of the CLI app is a BMP image as this is supported by default in SDL2; this will change eventually to output PNGs since BMP is an antiquated format.
+For now, you can convert using FFmpeg or similar.

-Additionally, the output is black and white - you can replace these colours using your tool of choice if desired.
+To build, run `CC=gcc make hitomezashi_cli`.

+### Hitomezashi Web App

+Try it: *link pending upload*.

+To build, first run `make clean` if you previously built as native code, then (with Emscripten SDK in your PATH) run `emmake make hitomezashi_web.html`.

+## Technical and copyright information

+Written in C11 with SDL2.
+Code style: `make format-code` will run `clang-format` with the correct parameters.

+Licensed under GPLv2 (see `LICENSE` file for full text).
+This project's source code is copyright © 2022-present Arjun Satarkar, except code contributed by others who retain their copyright.

 ## Todos/potential future additions
-- Make a web app version
 - Add support for output to PNG/other formats to the CLI app
 - Add support for choosing foreground and background colours